Teacher Apprenticeship FAQs

 If you need additional information, email the Office of Certification and Accreditation at [email protected] or call (616) 331-6650.

-If you accidentally send a recommendation request to the wrong person (or you'd like to resend the request), please email the Office of Certification and Accreditation at [email protected] and ask to reset your recommendation request.
+No worries!
+If you sent it to the wrong person (or need to resend the request), just email the Office of Certification and Accreditation at [email protected] and ask us to reset your recommendation request.
+You can then send it to the right person.

-For your Teacher Apprenticeship and Internship applications, your placement specialist will review your resume to ensure it meets the expectations of our K-12 partner school principals.
+For your Teacher Apprenticeship and Internship applications, your resume needs to look professional and show why you want to teach.
+Your placement specialist will review your resume with you to make sure it meets the expectations of our P-12 partner school principals.
 Your resume must be professional, complete, and contain an education-related objective.
-We encourage all applicants to meet with GVSU's Career Center to help build their resumes for their applications, find their first jobs, and gain tips for interviews.
+We recommend meeting with GVSU's Career Center to help build your resume, find jobs, and learn interview hints.

 Sample Resume for Teacher Apprenticeship